Handball - France set up final clash with Sweden

 Omeyer saved eight of Croatia's first nine shots on target as France took a 5-1 lead after 11 minutes, and although their opponents came back and stayed within sight it was too much of a mountain to climb.

-The reigning champions started well then went through a dip but any time Croatia threatened to mount a charge France had an answer.

-Quarter-final match-winner William Accambray made several key bursts and scored three goals from four shots in a lively second period, while Luc Abalo, Samuel Honrubia and Daniel Narcisse notched up four each.

-France once again proved too much for Croatia to handle in an Olympic semi-final, the pair having met four years ago in Beijing with the same outcome.
+France shared the goals around and once again proved too much for Croatia to handle in an Olympic semi-final, the pair having met four years ago in Beijing with the same outcome.

 That was revenge for Croatia's last-four win in 1996 at Atlanta though in more recent times France have had the edge, beating their rivals for the 2009 world championship and in the 2010 European championship final.